evacaribbean/Blog/README.md

 ### using the embedded driver to connect

-First just the url statement, that is the only statement that differs.
+First.
+Just the url statement (that's the only statement that differs).
 Next the whole code file with added driver statements toggled (if earlier versions are in use).

 <br>